Eynaliyev/fedex-signup-form/README.md

 add: descriptive / per field error messages

 2. add tests
-3. nice angular materail style
+   component - add some tests checking the erroor sstate of fields validator functions test - for valid and invalid cases
-4. documentation in readme
+3. documentation in readme
-5. add alert with a success - perhaps a homeo page to redirect to showing your information with a link back?
-6. address previous comments
+4. address previous comments

 // consider turning sign up page into a separate module - overkill for now